Pirez/pirez/README.md

 ### Hi there 👋

+I'm Pirez, a Data Scientist specializing in astrophysics.
+Passionate about Python and always eager to discover new things.

 <!--
 **Pirez/pirez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.